amritsingh183/credentialcli/Readme.md

-# About the Credential utility
+# About the password utility

-This CLI utility exposes the following commands which can be used to generate credentials like password(s).
+This CLI utility exposes the following commands which can be used to generate password(s).
 It was build with love using <https://github.com/spf13/cobra-cli>

 ## How to install or create binaries